aydrienlaw/tp/docs/DeveloperGuide.md

 9. **Sort Expenses**: Add two more entries of varying amounts and run `sort`; check that output is descending by amount.
 10. **Delete Expense**: Execute `delete 2` (adjust index if needed) and confirm the list shrinks accordingly.
 11. **Exit**: Finish with `bye`.
 Expect a “Bye.
 Hope to see you again soon!” message, and the application should terminate.
+12. **Verify Persistence**: Relaunch the application (`./gradlew run`).
+Confirm that all expenses and budget settings from the previous session are still present.
-12. **Regression Script**: The Windows batch script `text-ui-test/runtest.bat` (or `text-ui-test/runtest.sh` on macOS/Linux) rebuilds the JAR and exercises the help command.
+13. **Regression Script**: The Windows batch script `text-ui-test/runtest.bat` (or `text-ui-test/runtest.sh` on macOS/Linux) rebuilds the JAR and exercises the help command.
 Ensure `EXPECTED.TXT` matches the actual output before committing changes to commands or messages.

-When verifying bug fixes or new features, prefer updating both JUnit tests in `src/test/java/seedu/orcashbuddy` and text UI expectations in `text-ui-test` to prevent regressions.